tin10n/e-commerce-page-v2/README.md

 - Displays detailed product information with pricing and descriptions
 - Future-ready “Add to Cart” functionality

+### Upcoming Features
-🛒 Implement full cart and checkout functionality
+- 🛒 Implement full cart and checkout functionality

-🔍 Add real-time search and sorting options
+- 🔍 Add real-time search and sorting options

-👤 User authentication (login, profile, and orders)
+- 👤 User authentication (login, profile, and orders)

-💬 Product reviews and star ratings
+- 💬 Product reviews and star ratings

-📸 Image optimization and CDN delivery
+- 📸 Image optimization and CDN delivery

 ** ‧₊˚ ⋅ Feel free to explore the code, browse through the products, and enjoy the curated selection! ⋅ ‧₊˚ **